ashwinpuri1/vfa-deploy-on-day-1-vfa-2018/README.md

 #### Add Profile

-1. In this new branch, make a new HTML file in the `students` directory.
+1. In this new branch, make a new HTML file in the `
+2. ` directory.
 The file name should be the name of the fellow you're creating the profile for.
 For instance, we would create a file `ryan-atwood.html` in the main `students` directory.
 2. Add all the collected information about your partner (links, bio, etc).
 Use any of the example `students/student-name.html` files for reference.
 In fact, feel free to copy as much of the HTML from one of the examples into the new file you've created

 #### Add Images